MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 After you create your guide, select an alignment method, and create your tasks and steps, you’re ready to [test things out on the HoloLens in a real-world environment and place your holograms](hololens-authoring.md).

 > [!Important]
-> When working between PC and HoloLens be sure to select **Refresh** when starting work on a device to ensure you have the latest version of the guide.
+> When working between PC and HoloLens, be sure to select **Refresh** when starting work on a device to ensure you have the latest version of the guide.

 Don’t worry if your guide isn’t perfect before switching to HoloLens authoring.
 You can always go back to the PC application to edit and restructure your guide.
 In fact, we’ve found it’s generally a good idea to do a quick test of the flow on HoloLens, and then go back to the PC application to make changes before placing all your holograms in HoloLens.